 SafeSignal: The Zero-Button Monitoring Solution

 For employees to feel truly safe, they need to know they can call for help quickly with minimal effort.
-SafeSignal is AlertMedia’s “zero-button safety solution,” because all the user has to do is pull the tether from the audio jack on their mobile phone.
+SafeSignal is AlertMedia’s “zero-button safety solution,” because all the user has to do is pull the tether from the audio jack on their mobile phone or let their timed session expire.
 Once they do, our 24/7/365 monitoring service instantly receives the alert and dispatches law enforcement.
 In fact, they can provide immediate assistance even without exchanging words, because the mobile app uses GPS coordinates to give first responders the worker’s location.
 This is lone worker safety monitoring at its finest.

 Companies can use a lone worker safety app like SafeSignal to mitigate risk, keep their lone workers safe, and provide an overall sense of security over the entire organization.
 If your safety protocols don’t include these capabilities, your employees are still in danger and are likely feeling the stress of it.
 Give them and your company peace of mind, knowing they are being monitored even when they are alone.